adamSumi/cog-group-convo/README.md

 ## Prerequisites

+To minimize the amount of time you have to spend debugging things in your terminal, I've broken up our dependencies into two categories: dependencies you can install using your package manager (most likely), and dependencies that you have to compile and install from source (that come with a nifty shell script for those who need things done quickly and easily). **Both the source dependencies and the package-manager dependencies are important**.

+## Package Manager Dependencies

 ### CMake

 CMake is how this project and its dependencies are built.
 Install it using your package manager,